Airlines suspend flights due to coronavirus outbreak

 - Kenya's High Court ordered flights from China to be temporarily suspended.

-- Korean Air Lines Co, the national flag carrier, has cancelled or reduced services on 50 routes in Northeast Asia. (https://bit.ly/32XMG5b)
+- Korean Air Lines Co, the national flag carrier, has canceled or reduced services on 50 routes in Northeast Asia. (https://bit.ly/32XMG5b)

 - Philippine Airlines [PHL.UL] cut the number of flights between Manila and China by over half.